blbadger/blbadger.github.io/generative-adversarials.md

 ![manifold]({{https://blbadger.github.io}}/neural_networks/fmnist_manifold2.png)

 Do generative adversarial networks tend to prefer a stereotypical generator configuration $\theta_s$ on the latent space over other possible configurations?
-To be concrete, do GANs of one particular architecture when trained repeatedly on the same dataset tend to generate the same images for a given coordinate $a_1, a_2, ...a_n$ in the latent space?
+To be concrete, do GANs of one particular architecture when trained repeatedly on the same dataset tend to generate the same images for a given coordinate $a_1, a_2, ..., a_n$ in the latent space?

-Visualization (and indeed any form of exploration is difficult for a high-dimensional latent space, but is perfectly approachable in two dimensions.
+Visualization (and indeed any form of exploration) is difficult for a high-dimensional latent space, but is perfectly approachable in two dimensions.
+We can therefore design a GAN with a two-dimensional latent space as has been done above and observe whether or not the same generated images are found at any given coordinate for multiple training runs.
+The answer is no, for any coordinate $a_n$ in latent space we do not find a similar generated image from one training run to the next.

 ### Continuity and GAN stability